Technology

 All new UK cars sold in the UK and Europe are to be fitted with devices to automatically stop drivers from exceeding the speed limit under sweeping changes to vehicle safety rules provisionally agreed by the EU.

-The speed limiters is one of a range of safety features to be made mandatory from 2022, along with automated emergency braking, electronic data recorders and improved visibility built into lorries for drivers to see vulnerable cyclists and pedestrians around the vehicle.
+The speed limiters are one of a range of safety features to be made mandatory from 2022, along with automated emergency braking, electronic data recorders, and improved visibility built into lorries for drivers to see vulnerable cyclists and pedestrians around the vehicle.

 Safety campaigners described the move as one of the biggest leaps forward in 50 years and said it could save 25,000 lives by 2037.